Fetchinator7/sql-to-do-list/Outline.md

 method: post /add
 Pass in an object for a new task.
 method: get /
-Get all of the tasks in the table.
+Get all of the tasks in the table (add a sorting option?).